AI for smarter public investment and asset governance

 Global PIM Knowledge

 Search and analyze guidance from leading international institutions.
-Extract insights from a curated set of global best practice documents on public investment management, a full collection of World Bank Public Finance Reviews (PFR)/Public Expenditure Reviews (PERs), and public IMF Public Investment Management Assessments (PIMA).
+Extract insights from a curated set of global best practice documents on public investment management, a full collection of World Bank Public Finance Reviews (PFR)/Public Expenditure Reviews (PERs), public IMF Public Investment Management Assessments (PIMA), and Public Expenditure and Financial Accountability (PEFA) assessments.
 Global good practices and country experiences at your fingertips.

 Global Public Investment Management (PIM) Policies AI Repository provides a systematic online resource for the comparative review of de jure institutional contexts, as well as online decision support for core and climate-informed project preparation, resourcing, and delivery.
 The PIM Policies repository is a dynamic resource designed to capture all relevant national and, as pertinent, sub-national PIM policy guidelines.